cfsghost/AppHouse/README.md

     *Note: AppHouse will run `app.js` in application folder.*

+Application Settings
+-
+You can modify `apphouse.cfg` in the application directory, it's formatted using JSON(JavaScript Object Notation).

+Here is options:

+* `domains` : set domains for application.
+(An application can have multiple domain)

+    Example:

+        domains: [ "test1.example.com", "test2.example" ]

+* `instances` : set number of instances for application.
+(Default: 1)

 Management Tools
 -
 AppHouse doesn't have tools to manage applications and service, but we've created a new project to do this job: